 - a.
-Students shall not engage in any activity or behavior that creates a threat to the safety and well-being of themselves, the environment, or others. - b.
+Students shall not engage in any activity or behavior that creates a threat to the safety and well-being of themselves, the environment, or others, or engage in acts that compromises the safety of the University Community. - b.
 Students shall not set fires, attempt to set fires, or act in a manner that disregards fire safety rules and results in a fire. - c.
-No student shall set off false fire alarms, discharge fire extinguishers; or damage, tamper with, dismantle, or disconnect fire safety systems or equipment on the campus.
+No student shall set off false fire alarms, discharge fire extinguishers; or damage, tamper with, dismantle, or disconnect fire safety systems or equipment on the campus. - d.

-- d.
 Students must evacuate any University facility (residence hall, academic building, library, etc.) when the fire alarm is activated. - e.
 Immunization Requirements.
 All students are required to comply with all New York State public health laws.
 This includes the NY State immunization requirements for measles, mumps, and rubella, and the requirement to verify that information about whether or not to receive meningococcal vaccine has been received and read.
 Consequences for failing to comply are: - 1.
 Deregistration from classes - 2.
 Loss of early registration status - 3.
 Removal from campus including cancellation of campus housing - 4.
 Loss of financial aid